JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    * The `VideoList` functional component keeps state (a value that is independent of the current function invocation).
 State is nullable, and has the `Video?` type.
 Its default value is `null`.
    * The `useState()` function from React instructs the framework to keep track of state across multiple invocations of the function.
 For example, even though you specify a default value, React makes sure that the default value is only assigned in the beginning.
-When the stateWhen state changes, the component will re-render based on the new state.
+When state changes, the component will re-render based on the new state.
    * The `by` keyword indicates that `useState()` acts as a [delegated property](delegated-properties.md).
      Like with any other variable, you read and write values.
-The implementation behind `useState()` takes care of the machinery required to make the state work.
+The implementation behind `useState()` takes care of the machinery required to make state work.

    To learn more about the State Hook, check out the [React documentation](https://reactjs.org/docs/hooks-state.html).